ayushhh004/NullClass_Internship_Tasks/README.md

 **plotly:** For visualizing and displaying the word cloud as an interactive dashboard.

 **Task 2**
-# App Category Rating Distribution
+# Grouped Bar Chart for Top 10 App Categories
 This project analyzes data from the Google Play Store, filtering it based on specific criteria to generate a grouped bar chart comparing the average rating and total review count for the top 10 app categories by number of installs.
 The chart is designed to update dynamically, with two different views:
 Average Rating View (Blue bars)
 Total Review Count View (Yellow bars)